 Damien J. Park, MBA

-Damien Park is Hedge Fund Solutions’ Managing Partner.
-He founded the consulting and activist investment research firm in 2003 and has since become a leading expert in the area of shareholder activism and corporate governance.
-He is regularly retained by institutional investors,...Full Bio
+Damien Park is the Managing Partner of Hedge Fund Solutions (HFS) – a consulting and activist investment research firm he founded in 2003.
+He is considered a leading expert in the area of shareholder activism and corporate governance and is a senior advisor to several investment funds.
+He i...Full Bio

 Thomas Singer is a principal researcher in corporate leadership at The Conference Board.
 His research focuses on corporate social responsibility and sustainability issues.
 In addition to his work at The Conference Board, Singer serves as an independent consultant advising on corporate sustainabil...Full Bio